|« PreviousNext »|

 On the Name page, enter a name for your connection rule, and then click Finish.

-Repeat the procedure in the previous section, specifying the data for Tunnel 2 from your configuration file.
+Repeat the above procedure, specifying the data for Tunnel 2 from your configuration file.

-After you've finished this step, you’ll have two tunnels configured for your VPN connection.
+After you've finished, you’ll have two tunnels configured for your VPN connection.

 In the Server Manager navigation pane, expand the Configuration node, expand Windows Firewall with Advanced Security, and then click Connection Security Rules.